not-an-aardvark/snoowrap/README.md

 Note: snoowrap uses the `Proxy` object introduced in ES6.
 Since Node has not yet deployed this as a default feature, you will need to run your project with the `--harmony-proxies` flag.
 E.g. `node --harmony-proxies yourProject.js`

-snoowrap is currently in development and is far from feature-complete.
+snoowrap is currently in development and is not yet feature-complete.
+See [here](https://not-an-aardvark.github.io/snoowrap) for full documentation.

 ### Features